codewithratan/SAS/README.md

 ## Support

-For support, please contact the development team at [your-email@example.com].
+For support, please contact the development team .

 ---